How to make chalk paint: Three of my favorite no-fail recipes!

 My Favorite Chalk Paint Recipes

 Here we are, some of my favorite recipes for chalk paint!
 They are easy and great for customizing to your liking!
 So without further ado, here is my absolute favorite: Plaster of Paris recipe!
+This easy recipe will turn out every time.

 Recipe #1: Plaster of Paris